Issue guide

 If the treadmill can connect normally but KS Fit makes daily control unreliable or slow, moving control to the Mac can help.
 If the treadmill cannot pair, broadcast, or power on, that is a device or support problem before it is a Paceora problem.

 Paceora helps when you have a supported model and the real problem is the phone-first app layer.
-It will not fix a treadmill that cannot be discovered over Bluetooth, a dead board, or an unsupported model.
+It cannot make an unreachable treadmill, dead board, or unsupported model work.

 Best next step